w3com-sas/boom/README.md

 $results = $repo->findAll($params);
 ````

+❗️ You should be careful with the `addSelect` method, as you won't be able to distinguish real `null` values from SAP, and `null` values from non-requested columns !

+##### Creating filters

 You can use one of these clauses with the `addFilter` method :
 * `Clause::EQUALS` (which is the default)
 * `Clause::NOT_EQUALS`